satra/NiPyPe-Paper/nipype_paper.rst

 analyzed using the same methods.

 A similar scheme also helps with sharing Workflows across studies running simultaneously in the lab.
-NiPyPE provides amedium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.
+NiPyPe provides amedium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.
 For example preprocessing Workflows used for all the studies in a given lab can be fine tuned by staff members with computer science inclination.

-Thanks to uniform nature of Interfaces and ease of use of Workflows NiPyPE helps with training new staff.
+Thanks to uniform nature of Interfaces and ease of use of Workflows NiPyPe helps with training new staff.
 Encapsulation provided by Workflows allows users to gradually increase the level of details when learning how to perform neuroimaging analysis.
 For example user can start with a “black box” Workflow that does analysis from A-Z, and